Interactive Model Of Communication – What Does It Mean?

 As per the interactive communication model, the source is considered the encoder of the message.
 He or she devices how the message is presented by encoding it in the form of an understandable language.
 On the other hand, the listener is the decoder of the message since he or she has to decode the language to understand the message.

-In this component of interactive communication, the source is the person who originally sends the message, and the encoder and decoder are the same source or person.
-The second source is also referred to as an encoder and decoder.
+In this state, the source is the person who sent the first message.
+But the message encoder and decoder are the same guy.

 2. Message